Slaty-breasted tinamou: Behavior

 It is a shy and difficult tinamou to be seen on the dark forest floors.
 Its call is a three-note call and lower than other tinamous.
 Its calls can be in long bouts, up to five hours at a time.
 This tinamou and the thicket tinamou will produce hybrids on occasion.

 Feeding

 Like other tinamous, it feeds on fruit and seeds and some invertebrates, in particular, ants and termites.

 Reproduction

 The slaty-breasted tinamou male attracts 2 to 4 females to lay in its nest on the ground and in thick vegetation or between the raised roots of a tree.
 The male incubates and raises the young.
 Females will mate with more than one male.

 Conservation

-The IUCN has classified the slaty-breasted as vulnerable and it has an occurrence range of 330000 km2.
-It is hunted for food but its numbers seem to be consistent.
+The IUCN has classified the slaty-breasted as vulnerable and it has an occurrence range of 742000 km2.
+The population is currently decreasing rapidly due to overhunting and habitat destruction.